 "Beaming soprano" - Logan Martell, Operawire

 Praised for her "beaming soprano" by Operawire, Melanie Spector is a soprano on the rise who was born and raised in New York City, and now based in Detroit where she is a Resident Artist at Detroit Opera.
 In a cast headlined by Angel Blue and Christine Goerke, she made her Detroit Opera debut last season as the High Priestess in Verdi's Aida, in which she was praised for her "exceptional ability to nail pitch", "supreme cleanliness of her sound", and "commitment to operatic excellence".
-Most recently, Melanie made her role debut as Donna Anna in Mozart's Don Giovanni at Savannah OPERA as part of the 2023 Savannah VOICE Festival.
-In the fall, she returns to Detroit Opera to begin her second season as a Detroit Opera Resident Artist.
-As part of her tenure with the company, she will perform as Fiordiligi in the Act I Finale of Così fan tutte in Arias & Overtures with the Detroit Opera Orchestra under Music Director Roberto Kalb; as a soloist in Cage's Europeras 3&4 directed by the revolutionary and world-renowned Yuval Sharon; and as Chocholka (Hen) and Mrs. Páskova in Janáček's The Cunning Little Vixen.
+Most recently, Melanie performed as Fiordiligi in the Act I Finale of Così fan tutte under the baton of Roberto Kalb with the Detroit Opera Orchestra, and she made her role debut as Donna Anna in Mozart's Don Giovanni at Savannah OPERA as part of the 2023 Savannah VOICE Festival.
+Upcoming performances include covering Donna Anna in Opera Tampa's Don Giovanni, Bubikopf in Ullmann's Der Kaiser von Atlantis with Detroit Chamber Winds & Strings; and at Detroit Opera: as a soloist in Cage's Europeras 3&4 directed by the revolutionary and world-renowned Yuval Sharon, and as Chocholka (Hen) and Mrs. Páskova in Janáček's The Cunning Little Vixen.

 During the 2022-23 season, Melanie was a first-year Resident Artist at Detroit Opera where she performed often with the company, as well as with several other organizations around metro-Detroit and the state of Michigan.
 At Detroit Opera, her schedule included covering Atalanta in Handel's Xerxes and Margarita Xirgu in the Detroit premiere of Golijov's Ainadamar, as well as singing the High Priestess in Verdi's Aida.
 In recital with Detroit Opera, she performed Brahms' Liebeslieder Walzer, Op.
 52 in addition to a large variety of art song repertoire.
 With the Midland Symphony Orchestra, she performed Mozart’s “Vorrei spiegarvi, o dio” K. 418 and Requiem, and she soloed in Orff's Carmina Burana at the Max M. and Marjorie S. Fisher Music Center, home of the Detroit Symphony Orchestra, with the Wayne State University Wind Symphony and Chorus.
 To finish off her first season in Detroit, Melanie performed the role of Despina in Mozart's Così fan tutte in a collaboration between Detroit Opera and the Great Lakes Chamber Music Festival.